Refinements of degree conditions for the existence of a spanning tree without small degree stems: Acknowledgment

 \section{Acknowledgment}

-This work was supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University, This work is also supported by JSPS KAKENHI Grant numbers 18K13449 (to M.F.), 20K11684 (to A.S.) and 19K14584 (to S.T).
+This work was supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
+This work is also supported by JSPS KAKENHI Grant numbers 18K13449 (to M.F.), 23K03204 (to M.F.), 20K11684 (to A.S.) and 19K14584 (to S.T.) and research grant of Senshu University 2023 (to S.T).